Staying on the Manifold: Geometry-Aware Noise Injection

 \subsection{Riemannian Geometry}

-In this section, we give a brief introduction to the tools we use from Riemannian geometry \cite{Lee00}.
-The reader who is already familiar with Riemannian geometry may skip this section.

 \paragraph{Local charts.} Plainly speaking, a manifold can be seen as a $d$-dimensional generalisation of a surface.
-It locally resembles the Euclidean space $\rn^d,$ meaning that for every point $\bx\in\M,$ we can find an open neighbourhood around $\bx$ which can be smoothly mapped to an open set of $\rn^n.$ For completeness, we include a more rigorous mathematical definition. \begin{definition}

-A manifold $\M$ is a Hausdorff space such that for every $\bx\in\M$ there exists a homeomorphism $ X:U\rightarrow V $ from a neighbourhood $U\ni \bx$ to an open set $V\subseteq\rn^d$.
-Further, we require these charts to be compatible on the intersection of their domains, i.e. is a smooth map. \end{definition} \paragraph{The tangent space.} In $\rn^3,$ the tangent plane of a manifold is easy to picture: each point of the surface is approximated with a plane in which the tangent vectors live.
-In higher dimensions, we say that the tangent space $T_{\bx}\M$ of $\M$ at a point $\bx$ consists of the velocities of all curves on $\M$ passing through $\bx,$ that is, if $\gamma$ is a smooth curve on $\M$ parametrised by time $t$ with then Assume we have a smooth parametrisation $X:\rn^d\rightarrow\rn^D.$ Then the Jacobian is a function from $\rn^d$ to $\rn^{D\times d }$ and the tangent space at each point is spanned by the columns of $\mathbf{J}_X.$ At every point $\bx\in\M,$ any vector $\boldsymbol{v}\in\rn^D$ can be orthogonally decomposed into a tangential and a normal component as
+It locally resembles the Euclidean space $\rn^d,$ meaning that for every point $\bx\in\M,$ we can find an open neighbourhood around $\bx$ which can be smoothly mapped to an open set of $\rn^n.$ For completeness, we include a more rigorous mathematical definition. \begin{definition} A manifold $\M$ is a Hausdorff space such that for every $\bx\in\M$ there exists a homeomorphism $ X:U\rightarrow V $ from a neighbourhood $U\ni \bx$ to an open set $V\subseteq\rn^d$.
+We require these charts to be compatible on the intersection of their domains, i.e. is a smooth map. \end{definition} \paragraph{The tangent space.} In $\rn^3,$ the tangent plane of a manifold is easy to picture: each point of the surface is approximated with a plane in which the tangent vectors live.
+In higher dimensions, we say that the tangent space $T_{\bx}\M$ of $\M$ at a point $\bx$ consists of the velocities of all curves on $\M$ passing through $\bx,$ that is, if $\gamma$ is a smooth curve on $\M$ parameterised by time $t$ with $\gamma(0)=\bx,$ then $\boldsymbol{v}=\dot{\gamma}(0)\in T_{\bx} \M.$ Assume we have a smooth parameterisation $X:\rn^d\rightarrow\rn^D.$ Then the Jacobian of the chart,